-- 11. My department (or organization) does not offer tenure, so I am not in a tenure-track appointment.
-Can I apply to the CRII program? - 12.
-Am I eligible to apply if I work at a non-degree-granting organization such as a museum, observatory, or research lab? - 13.
+- 8. I am in a shared appointment with my spouse.
+Both of us are in tenure-track lines, and I have the title Assistant Professor.
+Am I eligible? - 9.
+I do not currently have a CRII-eligible appointment, nor do I have a signed contract for an appointment.
+I have applied for a position and may have a contract in place by October 1.
+May I apply? - 10.
+My department (or organization) does not offer tenure, so I am not in a tenure-track appointment.
+Can I apply to the CRII program? - 11.
+Am I eligible to apply if I work at a non-degree-granting organization such as a museum, observatory, or research lab? - 12.
 I previously received a small EAGER award from NSF.
 Am I eligible?
-OR - I previously received an award from NSF as the PI on a non-lead proposal in a collaborative project.
-Am I eligible? - 14.
-Do startup funds from my university or a subcontract from an award to another university disqualify me from the CRII program? - 15.
-Do small awards (e.g., \$1,000) disqualify? - 16.
-Am I eligible if I work at a two-year college or a community college? - I am an assistant professor at an undergraduate institution that does not give graduate degrees.
-Am I eligible to apply? - 17.
+OR I previously received an award from NSF as the PI on a non-lead proposal in a collaborative project.
+Am I eligible?
+No. To be eligible, you must not have received any other grants in the PI role from any Federal agency, with certain exceptions as specified in the solicitation.
+On a collaborative proposal to NSF, the lead person from each institution is a PI, even if not from the lead institution. - 13.
+Do any of the following disqualify me from the CRII program: startup funds from my university, a subcontract from an award to another university, an award from my own university, an award from a private foundation, an award from a company, and/or an award from a state or local agency? - 14.
+Do small awards (e.g., \$1,000) disqualify? - 15.
+Am I eligible if I work at a two-year college or a community college?
+OR I am an assistant professor at an undergraduate institution that does not give graduate degrees.
+Am I eligible to apply? - 16.
 I am a new faculty member at an institution that qualifies as an undergraduate institution under the provisions of the Research in Undergraduate Institutions (RUI) program solicitation.
-Is it possible to apply for the CRII program under the RUI provisions? - 18.
-Can I submit to the CAREER program and to the CRII program in the same year? - 19.
+Is it possible to apply for the CRII program under the RUI provisions? - 17.
+Can I submit to the CAREER program and to the CRII program in the same year? - 18.
 I have a doctorate in Computer Science Education.
-Am I eligible to apply? - 20.
+Am I eligible to apply? - 19.
 I am an Assistant Professor in a Mechanical Engineering department.
 Am I eligible?

-B.1.PROPOSAL PREPARATION
+B.1.
+PROPOSAL PREPARATION